24 February 2017

 The township tours operate daily from STOP 23 on the Blue Mini Peninsula Tour.
 Tickets are available from your bus driver, at City Sightseeing tour offices at the V&A Waterfront (stop 1) and Long Street (stop 5), or online.
 Departure times are regularly during the day and tours are about 40 minutes long.

 Tickets cost R80 per adult and R35 per child.

-City Sightseeing's Cape Town walking tours are hugely popular with tourists and locals alike, with guides having been described as "knowledgeable and engaging" and "passionate and enthusiastic", and tours as giving "fascinating insight" into local history.
+City Sightseeing's Cape Town Free Walking Tours are hugely popular with tourists and locals alike, with guides having been described as "knowledgeable and engaging" and "passionate and enthusiastic", and tours as giving "fascinating insight" into local history.

 Both tours were really worthwhile, especially the trip to District 6 because of our guide's own experiences of growing up in SA, and remembering what it was like the day Nelson Mandela gave his speech outside the City Hall.— cjvanstraaten

 See more comments from Tripadvisor here.